Code-Institute-Submissions/Milestone_project_1-7/README.md

 ![tournament cards](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/tournament-cards.PNG "tournament cards")

 #### 5. As a visitor I want to able to sign up for a tournament, to participate on the tournament.
-+Each tournament card has a "Join" button.
++ Each tournament card has a "Join" button.
 When a user clicks on one of these buttons a contact form opens up.
-+Because this project is focused on HTML & CSS only.
++ Because this project is focused on HTML & CSS only.
 The user needs to fill out the form, while also stating which game he wants to play, at which region and at which day.
 Other information that are asked in this form are a name, email and the party-size, if the user wants to play together with friends in a premade party.

 ![modal form view](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/modal.PNG "modal form view")